AlexBerns/Horse-Racing/README.md

 ## Metric

-We want to predict the finishing positions of each horse, and maximise the payout.
+The goal is to maximise the payout.

+We can use models to predict:
+- Winner only
+- Ranking
+- Time to finish the race

+And use these predictions to estimate payout for different bet strategies:
+- Tansyo (単勝)
+- Fukusyo (複勝)
+- Wakuren (枠連)
+- Umaren (馬連)
+- Wide (ワイド)

 ## Models

-We implemented diffrent machine learning models:
+We used diffrent machine learning models:
 - LightGBM
+- XGBoost
+- Catboost
+- Random Tree Classifier
+- Neural Network
+- Logistic Regression

 ## Results